 I joined RELX in September 2018 and the purpose of my role is to help develop advanced AI technologies, specialising in the field of Natural Language Processing.
 I use these skills to research and develop innovative products which can address customers’ needs and meet their expectations.

-True diversity enables tech companies to create products that take everyone into consideration, not just one section of society.
+Inclusion enables tech companies to create products that take everyone into consideration, not just one section of society.
 This means we are focused on outputs that work for a range of customers.

 It’s the passion for technology that is more important than anything else.
 For me, gender issues are secondary.